 "Bottoming out" means that your implants are sitting too low.
 They usually sit too lateral as well, causing the implant to go to the sides and under the arms when you are lying down.
 You may notice:

 Capsular contracture occurs when the capsule, which is the natural scar tissue that forms around every implant, is too thick.
-Capsular contracture is common, occurring in up to 45% of all primary breast augmentations.
 The thick scar tissue will start to contract, and the space for the implant will become too small for the implant to fit.
 Although this causes the implant to feel hard, it's actually not; it's just so highly compressed that it feels hard.
 The capsule, however, may often become hard and even brittle; it's not uncommon to find calcifications in the capsule, like an eggshell.
 There are various factors that can cause capsular contracture, so it's important to be able to resolve the underlying issues so the capsular contracture can be truly fixed.
 The four most common causes are:

 Some patients' bodies have a tendency to over-react to the presence of implants, and they create tight, thick capsules around them.
 In these patients, you will always see bilateral (on both sides) contracture, as the inherent problem is the way your capsule is formed.
-In this case, your capsule should be removed, called a total capsulectomy, and replaced with an acellular dermal matrix (ADM).
-The ADM will form a soft barrier between you and the implant, and cannot contract as your natural scar tissue will.
+In this case, your capsule should be removed, in a procedure called a total capsulectomy.

 Bleeding in the implant pocket during or after your original breast augmentation surgery is a form of trauma that can cause contracture.
 Blood is inflammatory and occasionally, instead of resorbing normally, it can cause a long-lasting hematoma (old blood in your implant capsule) that in turn causes capsular contracture.
 These capsules need removal and implant replacement with the use of ADM, and drains are placed in surgery to allow any blood that forms after surgery to exit the body.